MassTransit/MassTransit/doc/source/configuration/subscription_configuration.rst

     Requires an IoC container.

-If you are using an IoC container like AutoFac, StructureMap or Castle then MT can scan your container for you to find consumers to be subscribed.
+If you are using an IoC container like AutoFac, StructureMap, or Castle Windsor, MassTransit can scan your container to find consumers and subscribe those consumers to the endpoint.
+Some containers even have methods to help build the container, by scanning the assembly for classes that implement any IConsumer interface, and register the concrete consumer type.

 .. sourcecode:: csharp

-    Bus.Factory.CreateUsingInMemory(cfg =>
+    var busControl = Bus.Factory.CreateUsingInMemory(cfg =>
     {
         cfg.ReceiveEndpoint("abc", ep =>
         {